Pig frog

 The pig frog (Lithobates grylio) is a species of aquatic frog found in the Southeastern United States, from South Carolina to Texas.
-Some sources also refer to it as the lagoon frog or the southern bullfrog This is because of the size of the frog.
-Pig Frogs can be between 3.35 to 6.5 inches.
+Some sources also refer to it as the lagoon frog or the southern bullfrog.

 Taxonomy

 Pig frogs (Lithobates grylio) are a species of frog that belong to the class Amphibia, the order Anura, the family Ranidae, and the genus Lithobates.
 They are part of the phylum Chordata, which includes animals with a notochord and a hollow nerve cord.
 Pig frogs are vertebrates, meaning they have a backbone, and they are tetrapods, meaning they have four limbs.
 They are adapted to living both on land and in water, and they are commonly found in the southeastern United States.
 Norwegian-American naturalist Leonhard Stejneger described the pig frog in 1901, and it still bears its original name.
 The name comes from the calls the frog makes, sounding like a pig grunting.